 For students that have completed a Level 2 City & Guilds qualification or candidates that have suitable working skills and knowledge.
 It may be possible to study A Level Maths alongside this qualification.
 Please ask at interview stage.
 This qualification can help you to progress in a wide range of engineering roles including: Engineering operative; Engineering maintenance technician; Mechanical engineering technician; You can also progress onto any of the following courses:

-A Level 2 Diploma in Engineering and a minimum of four GCSEs at grade 4 including Maths.
+Level 2 Diploma in Engineering, and a minimum of four GCSEs at Grade 4 including Maths.